-It might seem like it's far too early to think about Valentine's Day, but the steep discounts during post-Christmas clear-out, take this opportunity to jump on female-friendly gifts that can translate into thoughtful items for the apple of your eye come Valentine's Day.
-Typically, deals on jewelry and fragrances right before Valentine's Day aren't particularly good.
+It might seem like it's far too early to think about Valentine's Day, but the steep discounts during post-Christmas clear-outs, you should take this opportunity to jump on female-friendly gifts that can translate into thoughtful items for the apple of your eye come Valentine's Day.
+Typically, deals on jewelry and fragrances aren't so hot right before Valentine's Day.
 In fact, we've found that some jewelry prices actually go up slightly in February.
 Instead of waiting, think ahead and try shopping the numerous department store sales we've seen since Christmas.

 Steep Savings on Christmas Goods

 Who cares if it has a Santa Claus on the tin?
 Heavily discounted goodies abound this month from brands like Starbucks and Cheryl's Godiva, too, offers discounts of up to 40% off.
 We say, start 2014 off with something sweet, even if it temporarily interferes with your New Year's resolution to get in shape.
-Beyond these sugary goods, decorations too will see strong sales, with discounts of up to 80% off at stores like Crate & Barrel, Williams Sonoma, Sur La Table, Kmart, and Lowe's and Home Depot.
+Beyond these sugary goods, decorations also see strong sales, with discounts of up to 75% off at stores like Crate & Barrel, Williams Sonoma, Sur La Table, Kmart, and Lowe's and Home Depot.
 This is an especially good time to save a $100 or more on a new Christmas tree, so you're well-stocked for the 2015 holidays.